 For collectors with expensive tastes, 2020 Topps Definitive Collection has proven to be a popular option.
-With an expected release the week of April 29, a hobby box will hover close to $1,000 — but the payoff could be big.
+With an expected release the week of April 24, hobby boxes aren’t cheap — but the payoff could be big.

 2020 Topps Definitive Basics

 There will be just one pack per hobby box, but Topps is promising six autograph or autograph relic cards, plus an additional two relic cards.

 All autograph cards will be hard-signed — except for cut signatures — and Topps said all cards will be numbered to 50 or less.

 The more than 40 base autograph relic cards will make up the “base” set, and they will have large swatches of game-used memorabilia.
 While the cards will be numbered to 50, there are parallels that will have smaller runs.

 Green parallels will be numbered to 25, while Purple parallels will be numbered to 10.
 There will be 1-of-1 versions of Team Logo Red parallels, MLB Logos Red parallels and Brand Logo Red parallels.
 Collectors also could find 1/1 versions of Jersey Button Red parallels and Laundry Tag Red parallels.

 The signature cards that combine rookies, veterans and stars will be the real draw.
 The Definitive Autograph Collection will include all three, with a Red parallel issued as a 1/1 card.